citizenfx/fivem-docs/content/docs/getting-started/create-first-script.md

 #### Exploring the FiveM native reference

-A crucial part of the documentation around FiveM is the [native reference](https://docs.fivem.net/natives/) which allows you to interact with game events.
+A crucial part of the documentation around FiveM is the [native reference](/natives/) which allows you to interact with game functions.
 Let's explore some of the simple to use natives first and incorporate them into your first script.

 ##### Disabling the minimap